 SMS shorthand

-Like pretty much anyone else, if I am sending a SMS message I will use short forms and abbreviated words – it’s quicker and easier on a small screen and keyboard.
+Like pretty much anyone else, if I am sending a SMS message I may use short forms and abbreviated words – it’s quicker and easier on a small screen and keyboard.
+Although it is becoming less necessary with smart phones.

 However, as a professional writer, I cringe every time I see shortened words in other contexts.